Frederikka/Portfolio-2/README.md

 ## Features

 There is a start button which triggers its own function to start the quiz.
-The login/register button.
+There is a begin button which triggers the quiz area to populate.
-The quiz area which features:
+The quiz area features:
+-number of question being attempted
+-question itself
+-question options to select from
+-next button
-number of question being attempted question itself question options to select from next button tally area to keep track of score
+-tally area to keep track of score

 ## User experience (UX)